 - All patients: gastroenterology

 - Patients with ongoing bleeding and refractory hemodynamic instability or

 - Interventional radiology

-These measures should be initiated as soon as possible prior to procedures (e.g., endoscopy, angioembolization)
+The measures described below should be initiated as soon as possible prior to procedures (e.g., endoscopy, angioembolization).

-- Suspected bleeding peptic ulcer: high-dose IV PPI infusion (e.g., omeprazole )
+- Suspected bleeding peptic ulcer: Consider high-dose IV PPI infusion (e.g., omeprazole ).